user45126/Presentation-slide/README.md

 # Presentation-slide
-There will be presentation slide of our team
+Here we included presentation with our team information and project description